blazejba/gp2/README.md

 in the local population according to a predefined ordering, effectively simulating a more random migrant selection strategy.

 - Probabilistic migration
+- Migration success rate - depends on whether the island could find a migrant when it wanted.
+If you migration rate is less than 80%, consider increasing `emmigrants` or reducing `immigrants` in island customization file.

 ### 6.3 Reproduction
 Different reproduction methods implemented.
 TODO